aitana91/Aitana_Portfolio/Airbnb/README.md

 The proper order of these files is:

 1) [Dataset's creation](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/dataset_creation.ipynb): analysis of the features, feature engineering and data cleaning.
 2) [Amenities' selection](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/amenities_selection.ipynb): deep analysis of one of the columns in the dataset, that contains the amenities in each apartment/room.
-In this notebook we define the significant amenities we should work with.
+In this notebook the significant amenities we should work with are defined.
-3) [Historical dataset's creation](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/historical_data.ipynb): to predict the price's evolution per Neighbourhood we need a dataset with the historical prices of the apartments and rooms in the original dataset.
-To create it, we scrapped all the csv files available in the airbnb's website and we merged all of them into one table.
+3) [Historical dataset's creation](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/historical_data.ipynb): to predict the price's evolution per Neighbourhood a dataset with the historical prices of the apartments and rooms in the original dataset is needed.
+To create it, I scrapped all the csv files available in the airbnb's website and  merged all of them into one table.
-After that we predict the price's evolution using Prophet.
+After that the price's evolution is predicted using Prophet.
 4) [NLP in descriptions](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/nlp_descriptions.ipynb): the description column might be important when predicting the price, so I decided to apply NLP on the description column in order to use the BoW later.
-5) [Price's recommendation and visualization](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/price_recom.ipynb): in this notebook we provide the recommended price of an apartment or room based on its characteristics.
+5) [Price's recommendation and visualization](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/price_recom.ipynb): in this notebook the recommended price of an apartment or room based on its characteristics is predicted.
 We provide the visual solution using a heat map.